 Each paper will be graded according to the following criteria.
-A copy of the grading form I use is available on the course website.
+A copy of the grading form I use is shown at right.

-Base grade

-Introduction (20%) • States a topic and problem within the assignment • Ends with a definite thesis statement (a specific opinion that can be disagreed with) • Thesis gives insight into the assignment prompt

-Organization (25%) • Main body organized in 3 sections, each addressing a different aspect of the thesis and building support for it • Each section is driven by a specific, concrete assertion • Each section is self-contained and focused on its topic

-Analysis (25%) • Interpretation dominates over description (why over what) • Analysis prefers the specific to the general • Analysis provides insight on the relevant time and culture • Analysis supports the section assertions and overall thesis • Analysis provides in-depth answers to questions in prompt

-Evidence (15%) • Evidence used is relevant and well-chosen • Assertions are consistently supported by evidence • Independent voice retained with judicious use of quotes

-Conclusion (15%) • Paper ends with an appropriate concluding paragraph • Conclusion draws together the arguments made in each section and reinforces the thesis • Conclusion answers questions from assignment prompt
+- Introduction (20%) States a topic and problem within the assignment Ends with a definite thesis statement (a specific opinion that can be disagreed with) Thesis gives insight into the assignment prompt - Organization (25%) Main body organized in 3 sections, each addressing a different aspect of the thesis and building support for it Each section is driven by a specific, concrete assertion Each section is self-contained and focused on its topic - Analysis (25%) Interpretation dominates over description (why over what) Analysis prefers the specific to the general Analysis provides insight on the relevant time and culture Analysis supports the section assertions and overall thesis Analysis provides in-depth answers to questions in prompt - Evidence (15%) Evidence used is relevant and well-chosen Assertions are consistently supported by evidence Independent voice retained with judicious use of quotes - Conclusion (15%) Paper ends with an appropriate concluding paragraph Conclusion draws together the arguments made in each section and reinforces the thesis Conclusion answers questions from assignment prompt

+Grading Deductions

+There are two kinds of deductions relating to formatting, citations, and other technical requirements (see above for the requirements for all papers).
+Some deductions are reversible and can be gotten back by resubmitting the assignment with the issues corrected.
+Other deductions are not reversible.

-Reversible deductions
+Reversible deductions.
 If you have one of these deductions, you may resubmit your paper with these problems fixed, and I will modify or remove the deductions.
 Only these deductions can be reversed.